openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * Automatic Registration of supported functionality between a RP and Self-Issued OP

   OpenID Connect typically leverages a registration between a Client (acting as a RP) and the OP, which pre-establishes supported functionality before a request has been made.
-This may be done statically, or may leverage a combination of OpenID Connect Discovery and OpenID Connect Dynamic Client Registration.
+This may be done statically, or may leverage a combination of OpenID Connect Discovery and the OAuth 2.0 Dynamic Client Registration Protocol.

   Relying Parties typically cannot pre-establish registration with a Self-Issued OP, as each End-user might be represented by a different, locally-controlled Self-Issued OP instance.
 This specification extends the authentication request with a mechanism with additional dynamic registration techniques for feature negotiation.